-Note 15 - Accumulated Other Comprehensive Loss
+Note 14 - Accumulated Other Comprehensive Loss

 Other comprehensive loss is comprised entirely of foreign currency translation adjustments.
-The following table presents the changes in accumulated other comprehensive loss balances for the years ending December 31, 2018, 2017 and 2016, respectively:
+The following table presents the changes in accumulated other comprehensive loss balances for the years ending December 31, 2017, 2016 and 2015, respectively:

-Year Ended December 31, (in thousands) 2018 2017 2016 Foreign currency translation adjustments Balance at beginning of period \$ (5,234) \$ (10,753) \$ (5,212) Other comprehensive (loss) income before reclassifications (3,258) 5,519 (5,541) Amounts reclassified from accumulated other comprehensive income (loss) - - - Net current-period other comprehensive (loss) income (3,258) 5,519 (5,541) Balance at end of period \$ (8,492) \$ (5,234) \$ (10,753)
+(in thousands) 2017 Year E inded December 31, 2016 2015 Foreign currency translation adjustments Balance at beginning of period \$ (10,753) \$ (5,212) \$ (2,929) Other comprehensive income (loss) before reclassifications 5,519 (5,541) (2,283) Amounts reclassified from accumulated other comprehensive income (loss) - - - Net current-period other comprehensive income (loss) 5,519 (5,541) (2,283) Balance at end of period \$ (5,234) \$ (10,753) \$ (5,212)

-Note 16 - Income Taxes
+Note 15 - Income Taxes

 The Company is subject to income tax in multiple jurisdictions and the use of estimates is required to determine the provision for income taxes.
-For the years ended December 31, 2018, 2017 and 2016, the Company recorded an income tax provision of \$15.1 million, \$22.7 million and \$21.5 million, respectively.
-The effective income tax rate for the years ended December 31, 2018, 2017 and 2016 was 16.4 percent, 30.4 percent and 33.4 percent, respectively.
+For the years ended December 31, 2017, 2016 and 2015, the Company recorded an income tax provision of \$22.7 million, \$21.5 million and \$21.3 million, respectively.
+The effective income tax rate for the years ended December 31, 2017, 2016 and 2015 was 30.4 percent, 33.4 percent and 31.5 percent, respectively.

-The effective tax rate decreased by 14.0% for the year ended December 31, 2018 when compared to 2017 primarily due to the impact of the Tax Cuts and Jobs Act (the "Act"), which was enacted on December 22, 2017.
-The Act reduced the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
-The reduction to the U.S. tax rate results in revaluing deferred tax liabilities.
-At December 31, 2017, the Company had not completed its accounting for the tax effects of the enactment of the Act.
-However, the Company made a reasonable estimate on the effects of the transition tax and recognized a provisional amount of \$2.4 million which was included as a component of income tax expense from continuing operations.
-The Company was also required to revalue its deferred tax liabilities to reflect the new U.S. federal corporate income tax rate from the Act which resulted in the recognition of an estimated tax benefit of \$4.2 million in 2017.
-At December 31, 2018, the Company completed its accounting for the tax effects of the enactment of the Act.
-As a result, the Company recorded a tax benefit of \$0.7 million for the final accounting for the transition tax and a tax benefit of \$0.5 million resulting from the completion of the tax effects of the enactment of the Act was a tax benefit of \$3.0 million.
-The foreign tax effects of the transition tax was based on our total post-1986 earnings and profits that we previously deferred from U.S. income taxes.
+The effective tax rate decreased by 3.0% for the year ended December 31, 2017 when compared to 2016 primarily due to the impact of tax reform.
+The Tax Cuts and Jobs Act (the "Act") was enacted on December 22, 2017.
+The Act reduces the U.S. federal corporate tax rate from 35% to 21%, requires companies to pay a transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign sourced earnings.
+The reduction to the U.S. tax rate resulted in revaluing deferred tax liabilities which provided a tax benefit of \$4.2 million.
+At December 31, 2017, we have not completed our accounting for the tax effects of the enactment of the Act.
+However, we have made a reasonable estimate on the effects of the transition tax and recognized a provisional amount of \$2.4 million which is included as a component of income tax expense from continuing operations.
+The foreign tax effects of the transition tax is based on our total post-1986 earnings and profits (E&P) that we previously deferred from U.S. income taxes.
+We have not yet completed our calculation of the total post-1986 E&P. Furthermore, the transition tax is based in part on the amount of those earnings held in cash and other specified assets.
+This amount may change when we finalize the calculation of post-1986 foreign E&P previously deferred from U.S. federal taxation and finalize the amounts held in cash or other specified assets.
 No additional income taxes have been provided for any remaining undistributed foreign earnings not subject to the transition tax or any additional outside basis difference inherent in these entities as these amounts continue to be indefinitely reinvested in foreign operations.